 The Northern Appalachian Folk Festival holds a variety of free workshops throughout the weekend on topics of regional interest.
 Most workshops are suitable for all-ages, do not require pre-registration and are held at various downtown locations.
 Visitors can also enjoy excursions, films and friendly competitions.
-Please check back for updates as our 2017 schedule takes shape.
+View Our Schedule

 2017 Activities and Workshop Topics

 Louise Bem and the Grand Old Dames, members of the Sandy Lick Dulcimer Club

 Listen and learn about mountain music and the Appalachian mountain dulcimer.

 Louise and the Grand Old Dames will also perform 6PM Friday night (September 19) at the Artists Hand Gallery as part of our series of after-shows.